 Chatbots can offer a quick and immediate solution for simple questions, saving the customer time in waiting for a human to be available.
 It also frees customer service staff from repetitive work, allowing companies to redeploy attention onto higher value work.
 But you won’t be ready to deploy a chatbot until you’ve got a knowledge base already serving repeat issues successfully and the content is actionable by your customer.

-Very soon, I’ll be launching an online course that will help you improve your self-service knowledge base and prepare you for providing customers a speedy and accurate chatbot option.
+Keys to a Kickass Knowledge Base helps you improve your self-service knowledge base and prepares you for providing customers a speedy and accurate chatbot option.
 You’ll learn:

 - How to set the right strategy and culture, so your team keeps working the way you need them to.